scalawithcats/scala-with-cats/src/raw/applicatives/applicative.md

-The `Apply` type class extends `Cartesian` and `Functor` and introduces a new method, `ap`, which applies a function to a parameter within a context.
+The `Apply` type class extends `Cartesian` and `Functor` and introduces a new method, `ap`, which applies a function in a context to a parameter within a context.
-In another language `ap` would be called `apply`, but that name is already used for many other purposes in Scala:
+In another language `ap` would be called `apply`, but that name is already used for many other purposes in Scala.

 ```scala
 trait Apply[F[_]] extends Functor[F] with Cartesian[F] {